November 10: Today in Royal History

 November 10, 1926 – Wedding of King Leopold III of the Belgians and Princess Astrid of Sweden at the Cathedral of St. Michael and St. Gudula in Brussels, Belgium

 Astrid and Leopold first met during Leopold’s trip to Scandinavia in the fall of 1925.
 After that Leopold visited Astrid incognito.
 The two met again publicly at the christening of Prince Michel of Bourbon-Parma in the middle of 1926.
-It was on September 21, 1926, shortly after the christening, that Astrid and Leopold announced their engagement.
+On September 21, 1926, shortly after the christening, Astrid and Leopold announced their engagement.
 Astrid and Leopold had three children: Josephine-Charlotte who married Grand Duke Jean of Luxembourg, Baudouin, King of the Belgians, and Albert II, King of the Belgians.
 Their grandson Philippe, is the current King of the Belgians.
 Sadly, Astrid died in a car accident in 1935 at the age of 29.

 Unofficial Royalty: Wedding of King Leopold III of the Belgians and Princess Astrid of Sweden